dannybrowne86/happy-teams/README.md

 ## Install
 1. Clone this repo.
 2. Setup a virtualenv and install the pip requirements.
-You can remvoe the ipython requirement, I just find that interactive interface way preferable since much of the functionality currently exists just at the shell level.
+You can remove the ipython requirement, I just find that interactive interface way preferable since much of the functionality currently exists just at the shell level.
 3. I suggest you run the populate_skill_enjoyment_levels command to provide some fixture data for the SkillEnjoyment model.
 This is just a recommended starting point.

 ## Usage